 Babson is located on a large suburban campus that is somewhat beyond convenient walking distance of public transportation, the local town center, and other off-campus destinations.
-Approximately 68% of full-time students reside on campus, and the majority have their own cars.
+Approximately 68% of full-time students reside on campus, and the majority has cars.
 However, the College also has a large contingent of students who commute as well as an active executive education center that is home to numerous academic programs and corporate events.
 Consequently, institutional and private transportation is a more significant factor at Babson than at most urban campuses.

-The college has already taken several important steps to reduce its environmental impact associated with transportation.
+The college already has taken several important steps to reduce its environmental impact associated with transportation.

-Purchase of three hybrid vehicles
+- Purchase of three hybrid vehicles

-Acquisition of three high-MPG maintenance and grounds vehicles
+- Acquisition of three high-MPG maintenance and grounds vehicles

-Elimination of three large-engine work vehicles
+- Elimination of three large-engine work vehicles

-Administration of a campus-wide transportation survey
+- Administration of a campus-wide transportation survey

-On-campus use of electric vehicles by management and staff
+- On-campus use of electric vehicles by management and staff

 Alternative Transportation Support

-Electric Vehicle Charging Station in the Knight parking lot
+- Electric Vehicle Charging Station in the Knight parking lot

-Weekday inter-college shuttle bus service with Olin College and Wellesley College
+- Weekday inter-college shuttle bus service with Olin College and Wellesley College

-for student, faculty or staff use
+- Campus-based Zipcars for student, faculty, or staff use

-Condensed Work Week options offered to employees through Human Resources called “Flexible Work Schedule Program”
+- Condensed Work Week options offered to employees through Human Resources called Flexible Work Schedule Program

 - Preferred parking spots for carpooling available to employees and students through the Department of Public Safety